MakieOrg/Makie.jl/docs/documentation/backends/wglmakie.md

     # With on_document_load one can run JS after everything got loaded.
     # This is an alternative to `evaljs`, which we can't use here,
     # since it gets run asap, which means the plots won't be found yet.
     on_document_load(session, js"""
+        // you get a promise for an array of plots, when interpolating into JS:
         $(splot).then(plots=>{
-            const scatter_plot = plots[0]
+            // just one plot for atomics like scatter, but for recipes it can be multiple plots const scatter_plot = plots[0]
             // open the console with ctr+shift+i, to inspect the values
             // tip - you can right click on the log and store the actual variable as a global, and directly interact with it to change the plot.